SamX23/ideas/README.md

 - Display Clock

-  Create an SPA to only shows a clock of your work hours and pray time for muslim people, ofcourse it needs a good UI and responsive design
+  Create an SPA to only show a clock of your work hours and prayer time for Moslem, ofcourse it needs a good UI and responsive design

 - Course Web

-  Create a website containing a course for frontend programming, add a segmentation from newbie to expert, created using next js, graphql and videos are uploaded on unlisted youtube videos.
+  Create a website containing a course for frontend programming, add a segmentation from newbie to expert, create using next js, graphql and videos are uploaded on unlisted youtube videos.

+- Offscreen counter

+  Create a hybrid app to count the offscreen/onscreen of mobile or web uses.

 - [Food order app](https://github.com/SamX23/food-order-app)